 Wilco’s retail farm store business – which carries a wide range of lawn and garden goods, pet products and services, hardware and livestock, and farm supplies – remains committed to nurturing the passions of small-town living.
 Wilco also recently launched an e-commerce store and announced the opening of their 21st store in Lake Oswego, Oregon – set to open early next year.

 Wilco Fuels has had an infusion of energy with this year’s addition of bulk propane as a service to compliment bulk fuels and lubricants.

 Hazelnut Growers of Oregon (HGO), another division of Wilco, is about to receive the 2019 hazelnut crop at its new SQF Level 3 certified plant in Donald.
 “The hazelnut business is especially exciting.
-The talented team, under the leadership of HGO General Manager Greg Thorsgard, is laser focused on the upcoming harvest.
-With the new state of the art processing plant, HGO are perfectly positioned to capitalize on the expanding crop size” says Bugarsky.
-The HGO Team has a diversified sales and marketing plan for domestic and export, commodity and value-added products.
+The talented team, under the leadership of HGO General Manager Greg Thorsgard, is laser-focused on the upcoming harvest.
+With the new state-of-the-art processing plant, HGO is perfectly positioned to capitalize on the expanding crop size” says Bugarsky.
+The HGO Team has a diversified sales and marketing plan for domestic and export, commodity, and value-added products.